30-Day Family Itinerary for New Zealand

 Day 12 – Explore Picton

 Make the most of the glorious scenery (and often glorious weather) of the Marlborough Sounds by taking a family-friendly cruise.
-Beachcomber Cruises (more info on Viator and Tripadvisor) and E-Ko Tours (on Viator, Tripadvisor and Klook) offer cruises looking out for dolphins on the way to Motutara Island, a native bird sanctuary that’s free from predators.
+Beachcomber Cruises and E-Ko Tours (more info on Viator and Klook) offer cruises looking out for dolphins on the way to Motutara Island, a native bird sanctuary that’s free from predators.

-Alternatively, take a day trip to Lochmara Lodge (on Viator and Tripadvisor).
+Alternatively, take a day trip to Lochmara Lodge.
 Use the free kayaks and SUP boards, see its frequent dolphin residents, play at the safe-swimming beach, see the lodge’s pigs, chickens and kakariki (small native parrots), take a ride on the giant flying fox/zipline and more!

 If you prefer to stick to dry land, the mountain bike trails are pretty awesome.
 Not only because of the views of mountains emerging from sparkling waters but because they are also great for older kids.
 Check out Mountain Biking in Marlborough for more details.
 And if none of that suits, then you might like something from the below list instead.